lightweight-clients/jikan-api-lightweight-client-generator/README.md

-# Jikan Bot API generator
+# Jikan API Lightweight Client Generator

-Generator and its infrastructure scripts for the 'HRAshton/jikan-bot-api-lightweight-client' project.
+Generator and its infrastructure scripts for the 'HRAshton/jikan-api-lightweight-client' project.

 ## How to use

 1. Clone this repository.
-2. Build the dockerfile.
+2. Run the generator script.
+  a.
+To generate the client in your nodejs environment, run `npm start`.
+  b.
+To generate the client in docker, see `workflow-scripts/generate-client.ps1`.
-   The resulting image will contain the client code for the actual API version in the '/output' directory.
+3. The generated client will be in the `./outputs` directory.
-3. Copy the generated code from the image.